whitebox-co/walmart-marketplace-api/README.md

 Which will start the generation and processing of all of the schemas and eventually finish with all api's created in the `src/apis` directory.

+## Known Issues

+-   Generation is only including the first schema response example.
+In some cases that is the xml response only.
+-   There are some differences in received responses vs expected response.
+These are documented as TODO in the code.

+## TODO

+-   Add Script to Auto Generate Clients
+    -   Client should init individual API with Configuration and defaultParams().
+-   Add Script to Auto Generate Integration Tests.